 There are two species of smoketree, but many varieties have been cultivated thanks to their popularity with gardeners.
 There’s now a good choice of sizes available, along with different colors of flowers and foliage.
 That’s good news, because it means you can almost certainly find one that’s a perfect match for what you’re looking for.
 Here are two of the top options:

-This is a large smoketree, usually reaching a height of between 20 and 30 feet and about the same in width.
+The American Smoketree is large, usually reaching a height of between 20 and 30 feet and about the same in width.
 Its foliage is a striking blue-green color and it puts on a good display of purplish-pink flowers.
 Its fall coloration is particularly good, among the brightest of any native American species, and can range from golden yellow through orange, red and even purple.

 Grace is an average sized cultivar of the Eurasian smoketree, between ten and fifteen feet high.
 It has an open spreading form and is wider than it is tall.
 What makes it so popular is its coloring.
 New foliage is a bright red, which darkens and deepens through summer.
 Small yellow flowers mature into the characteristic smoky plumes from May to July, and the year’s display ends with a burst of gold, orange and purple leaves.
 It’s an ideal accent plant, or a good centerpiece for smaller gardens.

-In general smoketrees are fairly robust but there are problems that can affect them.
-By far the most serious is verticillium wilt.
-This is caused by a fungus that lives in the soil, and can affect more than 300 species of cultivated plants; it’s a particular problem for maples and smoketrees.
+In general smoketrees are fairly robust, but there are problems that can affect them.
+By far the most serious is verticillium wilt, which is caused by a fungus that lives in the soil.
+This disease can affect more than 300 species of cultivated plants and is not only a particular problem for smoketrees, but also maples.
 It prefers more fertile soil, however, so smoketrees planted in poor soil are less likely to be affected.